Looking after yourself in winter

 A lack of exposure and immunity to seasonal flu viruses because of lockdowns in 2020 and 2021 mean that getting vaccines is more important than ever for staying healthy in winter.
-You may also wish to stay up to date with coronavirus and the Covid-19 vaccination programme.

 Free flu jabs are available for the over 50s, carers, those with serious long term health conditions and anyone living in the same household as someone who is immunocompromised.
 You can book a flu jab with your GP surgery or a pharmacy that offers the service.
 Find out which pharmacies offer the free flu jab near you.